Fall 2022

 Through a service audit and a interview, with a student, gym staff and the manager, we found:

-We synthesized our findings into personas, journey maps, stakeholder map, and a service blueprint that revealed breakdowns in communication, onboarding, and signage within the gym’s ecosystem.
+I synthesize findings into personas, journey maps, stakeholder map, and a service blueprint that revealed breakdowns in communication, onboarding, and signage within the gym’s ecosystem.

 The website and signage lacked clear pathways to explore or register for services